 Subscribers must prove possession of the Private Key corresponding to the Public Key being registered through a Certificate Signing Request (CSR) in PKCS#10 format.

-This requirement does not apply where a key pair is generated by the TrustFactory SSL Issuing CA on behalf of a subscriber, for example where pre-generated keys are placed on smart cards.
+This requirement does not apply where a key pair is generated by the TrustFactory SSL Issuing CA , for example where pre-generated keys are placed on smart cards.